douglasbrandao21/go-barber/README.md

 ## Description

-Gobar is an application that aims to solve the problem of time reservation management in barbers and hairdressers.
-For this, it is necessary to create a user, who can be a customer or service provider.
-Once the user is created, it is possible to log in with your email and password and have access to the application dashboard.
-In the dashboard, it is possible to visualize the professionals available, and consult their free hours for attendance.
-Finally, it is possible to make a reservation with the chosen professional.
+GoBarber is an application that aims to solve the problem of schedule reservation management in barbers and hairdressers.
+For this, it's necessary to create a user, who can be a customer or service provider.
+Once the user is created, it's possible to log in with your email and password and have access to the application dashboard.
+In the dashboard, it's possible to visualize the professionals available, and consult their free hours for attendance.
+Finally, it's possible to make a reservation with the chosen professional.

+## Used Technologies
+The main technology used for the GoBarber's development was the NodeJS in backend of the application.
+The Postgres relational database was used in conjunction with the MVC development standard.
+The other techniques used are listed below:

 <p align="center">
  <img src="https://github.com/douglasbrandao21/go-barber/blob/master/previews/login.jpg" width="900" height="550"/>